 If history of cold sores or herpes you should be treated with an anti-viral by your primary care doctor before and after being injected as injections could cause flare ups.

-Botox CANNOT be administered while pregnant or breast feeding.
+Botox CANNOT be administered while pregnant.

 Must be 21 years or older

 Does it hurt?
 Botox requires a series of small pokes with a 29-31g needles ( very small), most clients say it is very tolerable and just a small pinch - Topical numbing cream available

 Common side effects: pain, swelling, bleeding, bruising up to two weeks

 How much is Botox? – Botox is priced by the unit.. see services page for more details.